aleksha/pres-mc/README.md

 An attempt to create MC stack for the PRES experiment.

+## Prerequisites:
+64-bit Linux installation (tested on Ubuntu 20.04 LTS 64-bit)
+Git

 ## Software installation guide

-Suppose you have a fresh Ubuntu 20.04 LTS 64-bit installation and a root access.

 **Note:** If you use cloud-based installation it's better not to update the cloud scripts.